Mass of Ages - Summer 2018 Edition

 ‘Evangelisation through Beauty’, Michael Carroll on the Great Commission for Traditional Catholics.

 Joseph Shaw reviews the latest book by Peter Kwasniewski, Noble Beauty, Transcendent Holiness, available from the LMS online shop.

 Our regular columnists:

-• Mary O’Regan on the Third Secret of Fatima
+• Mary O’Regan on Our Lady of Šiluva

-• Fr Bede Row asks, “Do we still believe in Angels?”
+• Fr Bede Row asks, “Do we still believe in Parishes (again)?”

 A digital copy of the magazine may be read HERE.

-Thanks to the cooperation of priests in whose parishes the Traditional Mass is celebrated, Mass of Ages is available from more than 110 cathedrals and churches around the country.
+Thanks to the cooperation of priests in whose parishes the Traditional Mass is celebrated, Mass of Ages is available from more than 115 cathedrals and churches around the country.
+We now have a map showing the location of these please.
+See here for details.
 If you do not live near one of these but would like a copy of the magazine, we would be very happy to send one from the LMS Office.
 However, due to the high cost of postage, we do ask that you cover the cost of postage.
 See here for details.